anusha761/GenAI_Using_LLM_UseCases/README.md

 # Generative AI With LLMs - Performing Dialog Summarization
 > This project focuses on leveraging Generative AI capabilities, using 2 approaches, prompt engineering and finetuning on Flan T5 Large Language Model to perform dialog summarization.
+Dialog summarization has many realtime applications.
+This can be used for summarizing IT support desk and call center conversations, transcripts of educational tutorial videos, legal transcriptions, meeting conference summary etc.

 ## Table of Contents